rastin-py/ELVA-Embedded-Language-Model-and-Virtual-Assistant/README.md

 # ELVA-Embedded-Language-Model-and-Virtual-Assistant
-An Embedded Virtual Assistant implemented on esp32 as an assignment for Embedded Systems Design and Analysis course at the University of Guilan, Department of Computer Engineering, presented in Fall 2024.
+An rmbedded virtual assistant implemented on esp32 as an assignment for Embedded Systems Design and Analysis course at the University of Guilan, Department of Computer Engineering, presented in Fall 2024.

 # System Overview